 And in doing so, we can move into the new year without the burdens and regrets and mis-steps of the past.

 It’s a tradition to gather with family and friends and share a delicious holiday meal on Rosh Hashana.
-My family always enjoyed a many course meal: gefilte fish with salad, chicken soup with kneidels, my mother’s sweet, tender brisket with crisp, roasted potatoes, string beans with almonds and a sweet carrot tzimmis, and honey cake, my father’s favorite, for dessert.
+My family always enjoyed a many course meal: gefilte fish with salad, chicken soup with kneidels, my mother’s sweet, tender brisket with crisp, roasted potatoes, string beans with almonds, a sweet carrot mash called tzimmis, and honey cake, my father’s favorite, for dessert.

 It’s also a tradition to eat apples and honey for the New Year.
 These sweet foods symbolize the sweetness we wish for ourselves and our loved ones in the coming year.